This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Croatia.

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

 In cases when the worker does not expect the employer to comply with his request for the protection of dignity, he may file a claim against the employer directly to the court.
-The behaviour of other workers may also represent discrimination or harassment, and is considered a breach of employment obligations as such.
+The behavior of other workers may also represent discrimination or harassment and is considered a breach of employment obligations as such.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

 Victims of discrimination are entitled to reinstatement and damage compensation from the employer.

 When the court finds that a termination was not lawful, the affected worker might be reinstated.
 If the worker finds the reinstatement unacceptable, the date of termination of employment shall be determined and the worker may be awarded indemnity in an amount not less than three and not more than eight statutory or contracted average monthly salaries paid to the worker over the preceding three months.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?